saucelabs/elemental-next/frontend/docs/updated-tips/8-download-a-file-revisited/python.md

   - 'files'
   - 'downloading'
 level: 2
 category:
   - remote
 language: python
 ---

-# How To Download a File Without a Browser
+# How to Download a File Without a Browser

 ## Intro